Everyone will develop their own unique study plan based on their needs, but is there an easy way to do it?

 Reflecting on your child’s work ethic, maybe guidance and support is needed.
 Be realistic about their strengths and weaknesses.
 Remind your child that you are there for them and that they can always come to you for guidance and help.

 Understand that it is very important to take your child’s learning style into account.
-Refer to my blog post 3 Ways to Ensure Effective Studying.
+Take our short learning style identifier quiz to see what learning style best suits your child.
 Make sure that all study notes are prepared ahead of time.
 The study plan is just that: a time to study.

 Test the plan